 Counseling The Patient On The Benefits And Risks Of Treatment

+When it comes to ankle replacements, one would usually reserve these for patients over the age of 55 and this is what the manufacturer of this device recommends.
+This is not to say one cannot replace an ankle on a younger patient but there are issues with revision of the ankle replacement prostheses so using them for a young patient is somewhat controversial.
+A somewhat more difficult situation is performing a fusion in either the hindfoot or ankle of a young rheumatoid patient.
+In such cases, it is inevitable that the surrounding joints will undergo increased stress, leading to the potential need for a pantalar fusion, which can make it very difficult for patients to have comfortable ambulation.
 When a young patient presents with moderate ankle and hindfoot arthritis, I give him or her a complete explanation of the treatment options.
 Instead of doing this during a normal office visit, I go over the options during a meeting that lasts an hour or so with the patient.
 I explain the short-term, mid-term and long-term progressive treatments to the patient.
 I explain the thinking behind each option as well as the benefits and risks.
 Finally, I allow the patient to decide the level of treatment at which he or she would like to begin.

 Exploring The Initial Treatment Options